 1. The London Underground escalators travel the distance of the circumference of the earth each week!

 Every week, the escalators on the London Underground travel the equivalent distance of going twice around the world.
-There are over 450 escalators of different lengths travelling at a standard travel 0.75 m/sec, which means that they cover over 80,000 km each week.
+There are over 450 escalators of different lengths travelling at a standard travel of 0.75 m/sec, which means that they cover over 80,000 km each week.

 2. Feeding the pigeons in Trafalgar Square is actually illegal.